Keywords are a key component of search marketing, but what is a long-tail keyword, and why are they important?

 The far left of the graph represents “fat head” keywords, for example, the word “Chicago.”
 These types of single-word searches account for a small percentage of all Google searches while long-tail keywords i.e. “tourist attractions in Chicago” account for roughly 70% of all searches.
 In a nutshell, long-tail keyword searches are hundreds of millions of unique multi-word searches that in some cases might be searched only a few times in a day, but, when taken together, comprise the majority of the world’s search volume.

-For search engine marketing e.g. Google Ads, bidding on long-tail keywords is an important strategy since the cost-per-click (the amount an advertiser pays if someone clicks on their ad) to an ad is inevitably lower since there’s less competition.
-Bidding on long-tail keywords also allows advertisers to only show ads for the exact keywords that customers are typing into Google to find their product or service.
+For search engine marketing e.g. Google Ads, bidding on long-tail keywords is an important strategy since the cost-per-click (the amount an advertiser pays if someone clicks on their ad) to an ad is typically lower since there’s less competition.
+Bidding on long-tail keywords also allows advertisers to show ads for the exact keywords that customers are typing into Google to find their product or service.

 Share this Post